 Physical therapy appointments are based on the individual’s needs and presentation.
 A pediatric appointment can vary depending on the patients’ maturity level and style of learning.
 Sometimes a session can resemble an adult session.
 However, a majority of our elementary school aged patients respond well to an approach that involves games, tasks, and imagination.

-What can a child expect during a physical therapy appointment?
+What your child should expect during a physical therapy appointment?

 Assessment of function and a collaborative discussion of the goals the patient/child and parent hope to achieve through physical therapy services can be expected during the initial visit.
 We will try to incorporate fun and sport specific activities into each session.
 There will be some physical therapy homework sent home; that is most successfully completed with parental guidance and supervision.
 A visual exercise chart can be a valuable reminder for children to regularly complete their home program.

-How does a child benefit from physical therapy?
+How does your child benefit from physical therapy?

-In general, children should not have much orthopaedic pain.
+In general, children should not have much orthopedic pain.
 They are young, active, and very resilient.
-We hope to guide kids and parents in the proper approach to their injury and their recovery from an orthopaedic standpoint.
+We hope to guide kids and parents in the proper approach to their injury and their recovery from an orthopedic standpoint.
 We hope to get them back to their sports, activities, and daily routine as soon as possible.

-Will the child’s pediatrician be involved with their physical therapy appointments?
+Will your child’s pediatrician be involved with their physical therapy appointments?

 What else is important for parents or patients to know about pediatric physical therapy at TRIA?